Large Scale Commercial Art Installations

 Many commercial environments evolve over time.
 New wings are added.
 Departments move.
 Spaces are refreshed.

 Because collections are planned as cohesive systems rather than one off purchases, installations can expand naturally.
-New artworks can be added later while maintaining continuity with existing pieces.

 This approach protects the original investment and supports long term flexibility.